Forecasting: Deterministic approach

+This approach has been proposed to simulate bursts of seemingly stochastic activity, interrupted by quieter periods.
+The assumption is that the presence of a strong deterministic ingredient is hidden by noise.
+The deterministic approach is noteworthy as it can reveal the underlying dynamical systems structure, which can be exploited for steering the dynamics into a desired regime.

 Time series methods

 Time series methods use historical data as the basis of estimating future outcomes.
 They are based on the assumption that past demand history is a good indicator of future demand.